Education

 Yemen is also hard-hit by a serious humanitarian crisis.
 And more so following 8 years of internal conflict, in spite of a brief truce that lasted from April to October 2022.
 Indeed the violence has not stopped altogether; and fallouts from the war continue to affect its citizens.

 The number of internally displaced persons in Yemen is an estimated 4.5 million persons between 2015 and 2018.
 Cost of food and other essentials have soared.
 Coupled with the impact of extreme weather conditions, and the effect of Explosive Remnants of War (ERW) such as landmines on free movement.
-It has been more of a tale of sorrow for most civilians.
+It has been a tale of sorrow for most Yemeni civilians.
 Women and children make up more than three-quarters of displaced persons in Yemen.

 Syria

 This excessive use of force quickly led to nationwide protests calling for Bashar’s resignation.
 As such, the protesters took up arms to wage war against Bashad’s security agents.
 In a short while, the events escalated into a full scale civil war that lasted another 11 years.
-The war also saw armed rebels and jihadists joining forces for and against the government, with terrible consequences on the citizens in particular.
+The war also saw armed rebels and jihadists joining forces for and against the government, with terrible consequences on the citizens.

 More than half a million Syrians have died ever since the war began.
 The deaths included those directly impacted by the war; and those who were victims of arrest and torture by the government.

 About 6.9 million persons have been internally displaced.
 And another 6.8 million citizens are refugees in other countries such as Jordan, Lebanon and Turkey.
-The host countries can no longer cope with the situation; and it has compelled the likes of Turkey to insist on the Syrian refugees returning back home.
+The host countries can no longer cope with the situation.
+And it has compelled the likes of Turkey to insist on the Syrian refugees returning back home.
 The situation was further worsened with the recent earthquakes that hit both Syria and Turkey in February 2023.

 The poverty rate in Syria now stands at about 90%.
-Malnutrition, food shortage, inflation, US sanctions and the after-effects of Covid-19 have crippled the economy.
+Malnutrition, food shortage, inflation, US sanctions, and the after-effects of COVID-19 have crippled the economy.
 Furthermore, most of the public infrastructure and heritage sites have been destroyed.

 South Sudan